MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-manage-project-supplies.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Invoices**, and then choose the related link.
 2. Open a project that you want to purchase items for.
 3. Choose the **Create Purchase Orders** action.
-4. The **Create Purchase Orders** page opens and shows a line for each item on the project.
+4. The **Create Purchase Orders** page shows a line for each item on the project.
 Lines for both fully available quantities and unavailable quantities show by default.
 To show only unavailable quantities, choose the **Show Unavailable** action.
 5. The **Quantity to Purchase** field contains the unavailable quantity.
 To purchase a different quantity, edit the value in the field. <!--You can also turn on the **Reserve** toggle if you want to reserve the quantity on the purchase line against demand.
 I DON'T SEE THIS TOGGLE ON THE CREATE PURCHASE ORDERS PAGE-->

    > [!Note]